vanHeemstraSystems/blender-lego-figurine/300/200/README.md

 Based on "How To Make A Lego Animation In Blender (2023 Updated) | Part 1 - Models" at https://www.youtube.com/watch?v=2gzv2HKAyS4

 **NOTE**: Instead of using a self-made LEGO Figurine from Mecabricks, that needs rigging in Blender, we can buy ($30.00) a MecaFig (see https://www.mecabricks.com/en/shop/product/5) directly from Mecabricks that is ready to be used in Blender and is already fully rigged.
+See [How To Use MecaFig | Mecabricks Tutorial](https://www.youtube.com/watch?app=desktop&v=IyJliZ-hfYY).

 MORE ...